Purshia

 Spjut 16083, June 2007

 The upper left photo shows two growth forms, an upright form (16083) and a prostrate form (16084).
 Could these be different species?
-The sepals in the above plant (16083) appear relatively short, shorter than the hypanthium, and deltoid in shape, compared to longer somewhat reflexed spatulate sepals in 16084 (photos to the right).
+The sepals in the above plant (16083) appear relatively short, less than hypanthium and deltoid in shape, compared to longer somewhat reflexed spatulate sepals in 16084 (photos to the right).
 Hypanthium white pubescent, hairs occasionally gland-tipped.

 Purshia glandulosa